List of ships of the line of France: Restored French Monarchy (1815–1848)

 The Bourbon dynasty was restored (following Napoleon's "Hundred Days") under Louis XVIII in June 1815.
 He died 16 September 1824 and was succeeded by his brother Charles X who abdicated on 2 August 1830.
-Louis-Philippe reigned from 9 August 1830 until overthrown on 24 February 1848.
+Louis Philippe I reigned from 9 August 1830 until overthrown on 24 February 1848.
 The Second French Republic was established briefly from 1848 (until 1852).This section of the article includes all ships of the line launched from July 1815 to February 1848.

 118-gun ships ("vaisseaux de 118") of the RestorationLater Dauphin Royal class (continued)

 Later units of the 118-gun type, begun during the First Empire, were completed at various dates over the next few decades.